Rethinking Symmetric Matrix Factorization: A More General and Better Clustering Perspective: Motivation

 where $\lambda$ is the tuning regularization parameter.

 To verify whether the regularization term can help to boost the clustering performance, a pilot experiment is conducted on COIL-20 data set~\cite{coil20}.
-Fig.~\ref{fig:reg} shows clustering accuracy comparison obtained from same initialization and constraint (admitting mixed signs on $\mH$) with the only difference being the existence of regularization term.
+Fig.~\ref{fig:reg} shows clustering accuracy~\cite{10.1145/860435.860485} comparison obtained from the same initialization and constraint (admitting mixed signs on $\mH$) with the only difference being the existence of the regularization term.
 We can see that the clustering performance is significantly improved by incorporating the regularization term into the objective, especially when the number of clusters grows larger.

 Moreover, regarding $\mH$, there can be different constraints on it.
 One can verify that if $\mH^T\mH=\mI$, then it becomes spectral clustering~\cite{ng2002spectral,bach2004learning}; if all is zero except one element is 1 in each row of $\mH$, then it is $K$-means; if each row is nonnegative and the sum is 1~\cite{li2006relationships,schmidt2009bayesian}, then it is the probability distribution to each cluster.
-Instead of proposing ad-hoc algorithms with various constraints, we will systematically address the problem by providing a very general framework which can obtain optimal solution with updates efficiently.
+Instead of proposing ad-hoc algorithms with various constraints, we will systematically address the problem by providing a general framework that can obtain optimal solutions with updates efficiently.